Church’s sins

 We said that true Christianity gradually became institutionalized and began to be overlaid with human teachings and traditions.
 Since this official "Christianity" was closely tied to secular power, inevitably, anyone who had no idea or deliberately ignored true Christianity could be a "Christian."
 Christianity also frequently became a tool for power-hungry and godless criminals.
 All of this led to much evil, starting with blackmailing ordinary people (indulgences), through accumulating wealth, to various murders, the Inquisition, or the abuse of children and youth by priests (among other things, as a result of the unbiblical dogma of priestly celibacy).
 God permits this for many reasons (free will), yet strongly disagrees with this behavior and the abuse of His name, and He will one day hold all wrongdoers accountable.

-In many cases raised in this question, we can with a high degree of probability state that we are not dealing with genuine Christians here, since they acted in direct opposition to many of God's principles and commandments.
+In many of the cases raised in this question, we can with a high degree of probability state that we are not dealing with genuine Christians here, since they acted in direct opposition to many of God's principles and commandments.

 Summation